 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting, or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.

 Details of retention periods for different aspects of your personal data are available in our Records Management Policy which is available from the DPM.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting, or other requirements.

 In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 9. WHAT ARE YOUR RIGHTS AND OBLIGATIONS AS A DATA SUBJECT?

 Your duty to inform us of changes:

 It is important that the personal data we hold about you is accurate and current.
-Please let us know of any changes.
-We will update your records promptly upon being notified of such changes.
+Please keep us informed if your persona data changes during your relationship with us.